 Of course, you can’t have a Ghibli challenge without someone drawing Totoro.
 Twitter user @ephinephrineee made the forest spirit very cute.

 i didnt really think i'd finish because i keep giving up on large works and BG, but here it is!!
-My Neighbor Totoro! 😭😭🥺🥺✨— mugs 🍳 will open comms soon!! (@mugsdraws) May 30, 2020
+My Neighbor Totoro! 😭😭🥺🥺✨— mugs 🍳 commissions open!! (@mugsdraws) May 30, 2020

 hope im not too late for #ghibliredrawchallenge #ghibliredraw pic.twitter.com/TjW2YLfklo

 Studio Ghibli has brought joy to audiences for over 30 years with its beautifully crafted characters and worlds.
 According to Entertainment Weekly, “At the start of the new year, Studio Ghibli rang in 2020 by revealing there were in fact two films in development.”
 So, thankfully, we have more magic to look forward to in the future.
 In the meantime, be sure to follow the #ghiblredraw hashtag on Twitter and Instagram.